 For Doctors

 There is a body of evidence supporting the role of SXRT in the management of non-melanoma skin cancer.
-The first publication in treating skin cancer with SXRT was published in 1902, proving the effective eradiation of a ‘rodent ulcer’ in the facial skin of a patient.
+The first publication in treating skin cancer with SXRT was published in 1902, proving the effective eradication of a ‘rodent ulcer’ in the facial skin of a patient.

 With the development of megavoltage therapy and linear accelerators and with surgery becoming the standard of care in managing non-melanoma skin cancers, the use of SXRT has diminished over time.